zsmb13/MSSQL/exercise4.md

    - Chose "Use a dataset embedded in my report"
    - Select the data source from the dropdown.
 It is the data source created in the previous step.
+   - The query should list the number of users and average age for each country, sorted descending according to the number of users.
+The query should also skip countries which are "outliers" having too few (<50) users.
    - Write the query as text as follows

      ```sql